jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 380px

 Important here is that you see error on line containing HDF5Open...
 HDF5Close... etc. This is due to missing link/alias to the xop library or the library not being properly loaded.
+To learn more about Igor Extensions, run d in Igor command prompt: *DisplayHelpTopic "Igor Extensions"*

 Here is how you fix this problem:

 1. If you just installed Irena/Nika/Indra, you need to **quit** Igor Pro and start it again; only creating New Experiment is not enough.
 These xop packages are loaded when Igor starts.
 So this HDF5.xop may not be loaded.